First aid for credit managers

 Preventing instead of curing

 Inefficient processes cost much time and they can lead to inconvenient situations for the credit manager and organisation.
 Examples of this are dissatisfied clients, a high DSO and an unstable cash flow.
-These situations can be prevented instead of having to stick on a plaster after the event.
-How can you achieve this?
-Onguard is organising the ‘First aid for credit managers’ webinar on 17 May when Anne-Jet will tell you all about the convenience of having one system.
+By being proactive, these situations can be prevented instead of needing to put a plaster on a wound.